Ruud's Commodore Site: Template Home Email

 The version identifier tells us with what FS we are dealing.
 MS-DOS started with FAT12, then went to FAT16, FAT32 and to NTFS for Windows.

-The "Disk type" will store information like it is removable or not, floppy disk drive ot hard disk drive, etc..
+The "Disk type" will store information like it is removable or not, floppy disk drive ot hard disk drive, using CHS or ising LBA already from the start, etc..

 The CHS parameters speak for them self.
 Although "heads" and "sectors" only need one byte, I reserved two for each.
 Main reason: it simplifies various calculations, mainly divisions by these bytes; I can use words now.